Urban transportation networks and optimal transport-based infrastructures: similarity and economy of scale: RESULTS

-This can be interpreted as the network transportation cost, where the first term is a network operating cost, while the second is the cost to build the infrastructure.
-By changing $\beta$, one can tune their relative contribution to the total transportation cost.
 Once the optimal $(\mu^*,u^*)$ are obtained, one can then use the model described in \cite{Nextrout} to extract a final network structure, i.e. a set of nodes, a set of edges connecting them and their weights proportional to the conductivities.
 This can then be compared with the one observed from real data and repeated for various values of $\beta$.
-An example is shown in \Cref{fig:cost-spl-grenoble}a\textendash d.
+An example is shown in \Cref{fig:cost-spl-grenoble}a\textendash d, where, as we increase $\beta$, one can notice how the network infrastructure evolves from a shortest path-like ($\beta=1$) to a branching topology, where two branches ($\beta=1.5$) are created to lower the cost of building the infrastructure.
+In particular, the southern branch in \Cref{fig:cost-spl-grenoble}b resembles an analogous one observed in the real subway network of Rome.
+As $\beta$ increases to 2, this branch disappears to build a unique path that connects two destination points in the southeast side of the city, further lowering the cost to build the infrastructure.
+However, at this extreme value, the network is now less similar to the real one.\\